Skip to main content

 "We will see about that."
 She shook her head.
 "Now choose."

 They were in the middle of the shopping spree when Jalal noticed how Rukaiya found all of Shakti's jokes laughable.
 She tilted her head and smiled at him.
 And he helped her with her bags and noticed her haircut.
-Jalal watched Rukaiya probably blushing a little when Shakti complimented her work.
-It was after the long day that he was dropping Rukaiya back home.
+Jalal watched Rukaiya, probably blushing a little when Shakti complimented her work.
+It was after a long day that he was dropping Rukaiya back home.

 "You want to grab some dinner?"
-Jalal spoke to fill up the silence between them.
+Jalal spoke to fill the silence between them.

 "What?"
 Rukaiya looked unmindful.
 "No. I...my Ammi will be waiting for me."